Frankie Cutlass: Music career

-In 2001, Jennifer Lopez opens up her Let's Get Loud concert with Frankie Cutlass's "Puerto Rico" at the Roberto Clemente Coliseum in Puerto Rico.
+In 2001, Jennifer Lopez opens up her Let's Get Loud concert with Frankie Cutlass's song "Puerto Rico" at the Roberto Clemente Coliseum in Puerto Rico.
 This concert was also televised on NBC in 2002.

-In 2006 Cutlass returned with a new remix of "Puerto Rico", featuring Joell Ortiz, Lumidee, The King of the Cuatro Yomo Toro, Voltio and The Barrio Boys.
+In 2006 Cutlass returned with a new remix of "Puerto Rico", featuring Joell Ortiz, Lumidee, The King of the Cuatro Yomo Toro, Julio Voltio and The Barrio Boys.

 In June 2016 Cutlass scored another double platinum award plaque by collaborating with DJ Khaled on his single title "For Free" featuring Drake.